-Best Overall Enchantments
+Best Minecraft Enchantments

 - Unbreaking: This enchantment is best used in tandem with Mending, but it is a solid option by itself.
-Unbreaking makes it so your gear might not lose durability when you use it (or, for when it's applied to armor: when you take damage).
-This enchantment is perfect for both early-game and end-game since it saves you precious resources.
+Unbreaking makes it so your gear might not lose durability when you use it (or, for when it's applied to armor when you take damage).
+This enchantment is perfect for both early-game and end-game since it saves precious resources.

-Best Armor Enchantments
+Best Armor Enchantments in Minecraft

-Using the right helmet can be exceptionally convenient when if you frequently find yourself in water.
+Using the right helmet can be exceptionally convenient if you frequently find yourself in water.
 Minecraft version 1.17 added Wet Caves to the game, which are caves filled with water.
 That makes the enchantments listed below far more useful!
 They don't serve a lot of purpose outside of that, so if you can't get any of the enchantments below, we strongly recommend enchanting your helmet with the enchantments listed in the All Armor section above.

 - Depth Strider: Boots with Depth Strider are best used with a Helmet that either has Aqua Affinity, Respiration, or both.
 Depth Strider removes the speed penalty for swimming underwater and gives your character much more maneuverability while swimming.

-Best Weapon Enchantments
+Best Weapon Enchantments in Minecraft

 - Sharpness/Smite: With Sharpness V or Smite V, your melee damage is greatly increased.
 Sharpness I and Smite I provide little help, so we recommend only seeking this enchantment if you can use the best tier.
 With Sharpness V, you can one-shot (kill with one melee attack) most living mobs.
-With Smite V, you can one-shot most undead mobs like Zombies and Skeletons.
+With Smite V, you can one-shot most undead mobs, like Zombies and Skeletons.

 - Power: This enchantment doesn't provide a lot of help unless you get Power IV or Power V. However, once you do, you can essentially cut your combat time in half.
 If you're an expert when it comes to aiming your bow, this is the most essential enchantment you can have.
 While all other enchantments require more strategy to use, Power just provides excessive damage for the archery skill you already have.

 - Flame: Flame is essentially just Fire Aspect for Bows.
 When your Bow is enchanted with it, all arrows you fire will be fire arrows.
 If you strike an opponent with it, they will immediately catch on fire.
+Need we say more?

 - Quick Charge: This enchantment essentially just decreases your Crossbow's reload time.
 Quick Charge V makes your Crossbow fire its arrow instantly, which makes it an extremely powerful weapon against all mobs, including other players.
 We strongly recommend using this in tandem with Multishot or Piercing.

 - Multishot or Piercing: You can only have one of these enchantments on your Crossbow, and which one you choose largely depends on how you play the game.
 If you are usually out in the open and on the surface, Multishot is for you since it fires three arrows in a cone rather than just one.
-If you are usually in caves or narrow areas, then Piercing is for you since it makes the arrows shoot through their opponent and into whatever is behind them.
+If you are usually in caves or narrow areas, then Piercing is for you since it makes the arrows shoot through your opponent and into whatever is behind them.

 - Impaling: If you are planning to raid an Ocean Monument, this is a great enchantment to have on your Trident.
 The only downside to it is that it only deals extra damage to aquatic mobs and has no effect on the damage multiplier for mobs on land.

 - Channeling: Channeling is one of the most interesting enchantments in the game because it can force a lighting strike on mobs struck by it when thrown.
-This only applies during a Thunderstorm and the mob must be exposed to the open sky for it to work.
-If the correct conditions are met, each of the mobs changes into the following when struck by a lighting strike:
+This only applies during a Thunderstorm, and the mob must be exposed to the open sky for it to work.
+If the correct conditions are met, each of the mobs changes into the following when struck by a lightning strike:

 - Creeper: Charged Creeper